Opiate Addiction Program

 Rules of the Program

-Please remember that you will be treated like any other patient provided that you are courteous and punctual.
+You can expect to be treated like any other patient provided that you are courteous and punctual.
 This is a general medical practice not a specialised drug rehab centre and it is important that other patients and staff don't feel threatened.
 Fights in the waiting room will not be tolerated.

 It is your responsibility to make sure that you get the scripts at the appropriate times.
 Doctors do not have time to fax scripts, or your prescriber may not be on duty on the day, or may even be on holidays (especially during school holidays).
 Once you are stable, doctors generally write scripts to last at least 2 months.
 You thus have lots of time to get organised to get the script in time.
 Do not leave it to the last moment.

 Please remember that there are many laws associated with drug use and the methadone / buprenorphine program.
 Doctors cannot and will not take the risk of having legal problems themselves by going outside what is lawful, whether or not the doctor may personally agree with it.
+This includes the need to reduce use of ALL drugs, including benzodiazepines (Valium, Serepax etc).

 Non-compliance of the conditions of the program will not be tolerated.